Trump administration takes first steps in easing sanctions on Syria

-WASHINGTON — (AP) — President Donald Trump's administration is granting Syria a waiver from one crippling set of sanctions as well as easing restrictions on businesses as a first step in his pledge to end a half-century of penalties.
+WASHINGTON — (AP) — President Donald Trump's administration on Friday granted Syria a temporary waiver from one crippling set of sanctions and eased restrictions on businesses as a first step in his pledge to end a half-century of penalties.

-The moves announced by the Treasury Department on Friday follow Trump's announcement last week that the U.S. would ease heavy financial penalties targeting Syria's former autocratic rulers — in a bid to give the new interim government a better chance of survival after a 13-year civil war.
+The moves follow Trump's announcement last week that the U.S. would ease heavy financial penalties targeting Syria's former autocratic rulers — in a bid to give the new interim government a better chance of survival after a 13-year civil war.

-“The Syria sanctions are a complex web of statutes, executive actions and United Nations Security Council resolutions that have to be unwound thoughtfully and cautiously,” White House National Security Council spokesman Max Bluestein said Thursday.
+Friday’s measures by the State and Treasury departments waive a tough set of sanctions imposed by Congress in 2019 and expand U.S. rules for what foreign businesses can do in Syria.
+The administration did not say how long it would waive the congressional sanctions, but the law limits any presidential waiver to six months.

+Treasury Secretary Scott Bessent said the relief from sanctions is meant “to encourage new investment into Syria.
+Syria must also continue to work towards becoming a stable country that is at peace, and today’s actions will hopefully put the country on a path to a bright, prosperous, and stable future.”

 Syria is now led by Ahmad al-Sharaa, a former militant leader in charge of the overthrow of longtime leader Bashar Assad late last year.
-The U.S. and other allies hope al-Sharaa can stabilize Syria after a conflict that has left millions dead or displaced, the economy in ruins and thousands of foreign fighters still in-country.
+The U.S. and other allies hope al-Sharaa can stabilize Syria after a conflict that has left millions dead or displaced, the economy in ruins and thousands of foreign fighters still in the country.

+“This is just one part of a broader U.S. government effort to remove the full architecture of sanctions imposed on Syria due to the abuses of the Bashar al-Assad regime,” the Trump administration said in a statement Friday.

 U.S. presidents have piled up penalties against Syria's former leaders over the decades because of their support for Iranian-backed militias, a chemical weapons program and abuses of civilians.
-Those could be quickly lifted or waived through executive action.

-But Congress imposed some of the strictest measures and would have to permanently remove them.
+While those can be quickly lifted or waived through executive action like that taken Friday, Congress imposed some of the strictest measures and would have to permanently remove those.

 Some Trump administration officials are pushing for relief as fast as possible without demanding tough conditions first.
 Others have proposed a phased approach, giving short-term waivers right away on some sanctions then tying extensions or a wider executive order to Syria meeting conditions.
 Doing so could substantially slow — or even permanently prevent — longer-term relief.